GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E02_MythTrack.md

 Give up all I have.
 Drown, Pirate Man sent off the plank in Carol's fiction story.
 Pay any prize to rescue the hive mind / humanism.
+I'm looking for that *free ride* to me, you.
+Pirate spyglass metaphors.
+Pirates are parasides, ride for free.

+EMBED_TRACK 5.1.1: keyboard metaphors, music keys counting timer countdowns onscreen.
+Pirate sailing.
+Images of Carol's Blues.
+73 men, San Francisco USA freedom of lexbian sexuality.
+We Are CALLING EVERYONE to Join the Other Shore of Kepler-22B - Happy Laugh our Lives Away.
+Nobody voluteered at all.
+Watching those rain-drops tear-drops fall. https://www.youtube.com/watch?v=HqFFjoRnltg future history, ride starships - be amazed at the friends on your hive mind tripping out.

 Who's Next?
 https://www.youtube.com/watch?v=Ka_pPf7OqiE